mahad2810/healthcare/README.md

 - **Google Geocoding API**: Convert hospital addresses into coordinates
 - **Geopy**: Distance calculations for hospital proximity

 ## Future Enhancements
 - **Separation of User and Hospital Apps** for better stability
 - **UI Improvements**
 - **Advanced Video Calling**: We are able to make the server and create the call, but there is a slight issue in managing incoming calls and the frontend.
 We need to improve it fully.
-- **Skin Disease Prediction**: The model is completely ready; currently working on deployment and integration.

 ## Additional Resources
 - **[Project Article](https://medium.com/@dwaipayanmath/auramed-comprehensive-healthcare-management-platform-2941d904888c)**: Detailed description of AuraMed.